 Overview of AD8 Optical Tube

-The mirror is easy to collimate, but we’d recommend removing the “mirror lock” bolts from the back of the mirror cell.
-They are supposedly there to help the telescope retain collimation better during transport, but in practice, all they really do is make collimation more confusing, and if the telescope is dropped, they may slam into the mirror and crack it.
+The mirror is easy to collimate, but I’d recommend removing the “mirror lock” bolts from the back of the mirror cell.
+They are supposedly there to help the telescope retain collimation better during transport.
+But in practice, all they really do is make collimation more confusing.
+And if the telescope is dropped, it may slam into the mirror and crack it.

-Accessories Coming With The Apertura AD8
+Accessories With The Apertura AD8

-RECOMMENDED BUY FOR VALUE OFFERED
+RECOMMENDED BUY FOR VALUE PACKED ACCESSORIES

-The Apertura AD8 Dobsonian includes a 9x50mm right-angle correct-image finder scope, a laser collimator, a “Moon filter”, and two eyepieces: A 2”, 30mm “SuperView” (40x) and a 1.25” 9mm Plossl (133x).
+The Apertura AD8 Dobsonian includes a 9x50mm right-angle correct-image finder scope, a laser collimator, a “Moon filter,” and two eyepieces: a 2”, 30mm “SuperView” (40x) and a 1.25” 9mm Plossl (133x).
 At the price that the telescope is being offered, the package simply cannot be beat.

 AD8 is a HighPointScientific exclusive

-The Apertura AD8’s included 9×50 finder works, but on its own can be mildly frustrating to use to aim the telescope.
-You have to sight along the tube, then look into the finder to actually center the telescope on your target.
+The Apertura AD8’s included 9×50 finderscope works.
+But on its own, it can be mildly frustrating to use to aim the telescope.
+I have to sight along the telescope’s optical tube, then look into the finderscope to actually center the telescope on my target.
 This can be a bit confusing if you’re not familiar with the sky.

-However, for one thing, the laser itself is frequently out of square with the barrel when it arrives, requiring adjustments with a hex key and being placed in some sort of makeshift V-block to confirm it is parallel, which may be a bit of a headache for a lot of beginners.
+However, for one thing, the laser itself is frequently out of square with the barrel when it arrives.
+This then requires adjustments with a hex key and has to be placed in some sort of makeshift V-block to confirm that it is parallel, which may be a bit of a headache for a lot of beginners.
 Without this work, the laser is little more than a decoration.

-You might notice that stars towards the edge are less-than-sharp; this is a combination of the coma inherent in any Newtonian telescope that’s f/6 or faster and some edge-of-field astigmatism with the eyepiece.
-You could buy nicer eyepieces that have sharper stars and wider fields of view and a coma corrector to eliminate the coma, but at that point you’d be spending nearly as much as the whole scope costs.
+You might notice that the stars near the edges aren’t as clear.
+This is because of the coma, which is a feature of any Newtonian telescope with an aperture of f/6 or faster, and astigmatism at the edge of the field with the eyepiece.
+You could buy nicer eyepieces that have sharper stars and wider fields of view, and a coma corrector to eliminate the coma.
+But at that point, you’d be spending nearly as much as the whole scope costs.

 The included 9mm Plossl is rather short on eye relief.
 This means you have to press your eye quite close to it to get the full view.
 However, it’s quite sharp, and 133x is enough for some nice views of the planets.
 Overall, the 9mm Plossl is a nice little addition.